canyilmaz9/javapath/README.md

 ## SortingElementsinAnArray
 Write a program in Java language that sorts the elements in the array from smallest to largest.
 Get the size of the array and the elements of the array from the user.

+## SortingNumbers - OrderNumbers
+Write a program that sorts the 3 entered numbers "from smallest to largest".

 ## Subtraction5andAdd5
 Write a "Recursive" method in Java language without using a loop that obeys the following rule according to the n value received from the user.